Gouldian0120/defiframe/README.md

 ## Get involved

 Did you like this project and wanna get involved?
 There are three ways in which you can contribute!
 See below.

+Before starting simply [shoot me a message](mailto:thomas.vilhena+defioptions@gmail.com?subject=DeFiOptions%20%7C%20Interested%20Contributor) describing how do you wish to contribute o we can arrange a plan accordingly.</i>

 ### Validate code